 I hope you enjoy this recipe!
 What do you think about using mashed potatoes in a dessert?
 Make sure to leave a comment and/or review if you make them yourself- I’d love to hear from you!

-A traditional Scottish candy recipe made with mashed potatoes!
+A traditional Scottish chocolate bar made with mashed potatoes!

 - 1 Teaspoon Vanilla extract (optional)